International TravelMapsRail Travel

 Amsterdam-Marseille: Eurostar Sun

 Eurostar Sun is a special seasonal service which runs weekly (on Saturdays) during July and August only.
 The train operates as a normal Eurostar from Amsterdam to Brussels – but then continues on to Valence, Avignon, Aix-en-Provence and Marseille St Charles.
-Note, this service will not run in summer 2024.

 Alternatively there are TGV services originating from Brussels running year round which bypass Paris and serve many major destinations in the south of France – including Lyon, Marseilles, Nice and the French Riviera, Montpelier and Perpignan.
 The Amsterdam-Marseilles journey takes about 8 hours.